Optimal Control of Underdamped Systems: An Analytic Approach

 \subsection{Landauer's erasure problem}

 We model the Landauer's one bit of memory erasure \cite{LeOrPoSn2019} as a Schrodinger bridge problem between an initial state single-peaked distribution and final state as a double-peaked distribution, as illustrated in Figure~\ref{fig:bvp_landauer}.
-Unlike for Gaussian boundary conditions, there is no analytic solution available.
-However, we can make predictions for the first and second order cumulants of the position and momentum distributions from the perturbative expansion.
-We do this by computing the numerical solution to the cell problem \eqref{eq:cell} and hence the appropriate corrections.
-We focus only on case~\ref{itm:a}.
+We can make predictions for the first and second order cumulants of the position and momentum distributions from the perturbative expansion, by computing the numerical solution to the cell problem \eqref{eq:cell} and hence the appropriate corrections.
+We focus only on case~\hyperref[itm:a]{KL}.

 We assign the initial and final state of the position marginal distribution

 where $P_{\iota}$ and $P_{\styleB{f}}$ denote the assigned initial and final distributions, and here take the explicit forms

 with $Z_{\iota},\ Z_{\styleB{f}}$ normalizing constants.
 The initial condition is a single peaked distribution centered at $x_{\mathfrak{o}}$, and final condition is a double peaked distribution, with peaks at $x_{\mathfrak{o}}$ and $-x_{\mathfrak{o}}$.